 “It’s unnecessary.
 Temari is my preference, with you.”

 “Oh, okay,” I nodded.
 “I’ll keep that in mind for next time.”

 “Hey.
-What did I tell you about how you speak to men here, Temari?”
+What did I tell you about how you speak to your fellows here, Temari?”

 “Oh, you’re ridiculous!” she exclaimed.
 I grinned full out.
 She shook her head at me.
-Feeling a little energetic in that moment, I elbowed her lightly in the arm.
-She glanced down at it with a perked brow, then looked to me with a serious face.
+Feeling a little energetic in that moment, I screwed my elbow against the exposed skin of her forearm.
+She glanced down at it with a perked brow, then stopped and looked to me with a serious face.
 “Don’t ever do that again.”

 “What, I can’t be friendly with you?”
-I asked, nudging her again.
+I asked, nudging her further.
+She kept walking.

 “Nope.
 It’s very unchaste for a Suna woman to receive such contact.”

-“I see…” I said thoughtfully.
-I considered making a joke about the other kinds of outfits I would see her in, with the short skirts and the nothing that she wore underneath her tops … but I didn’t want to get ahead of myself.
+“I see…” I said, considering the repercussions of a joke based on my cultural interpretation of her chastity.
+The kinds of outfits I would watch her in—the short skirts and the nothing that she wore underneath her tops?
+I kept it to myself.
 This new game was slow, and I liked that.

-The rest of our walk returned to silence.
+I was beginning to feel myself coming down from the playful mood she always put me in as the rest of our walk returned to that emanating silence.
 The consulate was only another minute’s walk away.
-I was beginning to feel myself coming down from the playful mood she always put me in.
-When we got there, I expected her to just say goodnight and walk inside.
+When we got there, I waited for her to say goodnight and walk inside.
 Instead, she glanced up at the small building and turned to face me, pulling one arm across her chest.

 “Something the matter?”